TaupeMist/Taupemist/Gateway.md

 On approval, the member should transfer their payment to Taupemist and when received, Taupemist will transfer their desired asset to the member.

 ### What assets will be available?
-BitUSD will be the only cryptocurrency available as it's a pegged to the price of fiat USD and provides the most convenience in terms of a consistant chunk value and ease to transfer/exchange to other cryptocurrencies.
+BitUSD will be the only cryptocurrency available as it's a pegged to the price of fiat USD and provides the most convenience in terms of a consistent chunk value and easy to transfer/exchange to other cryptocurrencies.
 As BitUSD and fiat are both denominated in USD within the portfolio and a gateway exchange always occurs at a **1:1 conversion ratio**, a gateway transaction using BitUSD would not require an update to the investment portfolio.
 Euro will be available as the base fiat currency, however, Transferwise will be used if the member requires an international transfer at which time the euro will be converted to their native currency.